jefersonurbieta-zz/tech-blog/README.md

 # Tech Blog thema

-The theme for our official [company blog](https://blog.ghost.org).
-This is fairly heavily modified version of the [Casper](https://github.com/tryghost/casper) theme, with a bunch of hard coded variables.
-It will **not** automatically work on any Ghost installation.

 O tema do nosso blog oficial da empresa [AZ Informatica](http://tech.azi.com.br).
 Esta é uma versão modificada do tema [Casper](https://github.com/tryghost/casper).

 # Screenshot